dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 - A compacting phase that reclaims the space occupied by the dead objects and compacts the surviving objects.
 The compacting phase moves objects that have survived a garbage collection towards the older end of the segment.

   Because generation 2 collections can occupy multiple segments, objects that are promoted into generation 2 can be moved into an older segment.
-Both generation 1 and generation 2 survivors can be moved to a different segment, because they're promoted to generation 2.
+Both generation 1 and generation 2 survivors can be moved to a different segment because they're promoted to generation 2.

-  Ordinarily, the large object heap (LOH) isn't compacted, because copying large objects imposes a performance penalty.
-However, in .NET Core and in .NET Framework 4.5.1 and later, you can use the <xref:System.Runtime.GCSettings.LargeObjectHeapCompactionMode%2A?displayProperty=nameWithType> property to compact the large object heap on demand.
+  Ordinarily, the large object heap (LOH) isn't compacted because copying large objects imposes a performance penalty.
+However, in .NET Core and in .NET Framework version 4.5.1 and later, you can use the <xref:System.Runtime.GCSettings.LargeObjectHeapCompactionMode%2A?displayProperty=nameWithType> property to compact the large object heap on demand.
 In addition, the LOH is automatically compacted when a hard limit is set by specifying either:

   - A memory limit on a container.
   - The [GCHeapHardLimit](../../core/runtime-config/garbage-collector.md#heap-limit) or [GCHeapHardLimitPercent](../../core/runtime-config/garbage-collector.md#heap-limit-percent) runtime configuration options.